 Truck drivers are a lifeline between consumers and goods, delivering everything from essential items to Amazon Prime products.
-The eCommerce boom has made a demand for truck drivers increase, contributing to a driver shortage.
-The rise of “last mile delivery centers” has put local trucking companies in high demand.
+However, the eCommerce boom has increased demand for truck drivers, contributing to a driver shortage.
+In addition, the rise of “last mile delivery centers” has put local trucking companies in high demand.

 Yet trucking is one of the most dangerous jobs in the U.S., responsible for 1 in 10 highway deaths despite being only 4% of vehicles on the road.
 This danger impacts truck drivers, passenger vehicles, and logistics companies, but new safety technology could prevent an estimated 63,000 truck-related crashes annually.